Updated July 10, 2023

 Financial Forecasting vs Financial Planning

 Financial Forecasting and Financial Planning are two significant concepts of finance.
 Both the terms are relative to a company’s future and impact a company’s financial future preparation.
 Yet, there are differences between the two.
 Financial forecasting focuses on predictions, while financial planning concerns long-term goals.

 - Financial forecasting uses factors such as a company’s current cash position or industry trends to determine future happenings.
-However, most of what happens during a financial plan are future speculation based on present-day actions.
+However, most of what happens during a financial plan is future speculation based on present-day actions.

 - Financial forecasting is a component of strategic planning, but it does not include implementation approaches.
 It generally facilitates statistics to guide planning.
-Financial Planners use present information to create an actionable plan for their clients.
+Financial Planners also, use present information to create an actionable plan for their clients.

 Benefits of Financial Forecasting

 - Businesses need to ensure that their finances are in order.

 - Financial forecasting helps because it considers all major and minor economic factors.

 - Overall knowledge about the businesses’ finances can be a valuable tool for strategic planning to align the corporation.